silx-kit/silx/doc/source/modules/gui/plot/index.rst

 For an introduction to the widgets of this package, see :doc:`getting_started`.

-For examples of custom plot actions, see :doc:`plotactions_examples`.
+For examples of custom plot actions, see :doc:`plotactions/examples`.

 Widgets gallery
 ---------------